Luux/ARBSMapDo/README.md

 **A standalone release without any prerequisites is available here: https://github.com/Luux/ARBSMapDo/releases**

 *Yet another map downloader tool?
-Who needs this?!?*
+Who needs that?!?*

 While there are plenty of tools and mods that help downloading playlists, trending maps from score saber and more, their filtering options are kinda limited.
 I wanted a tool with options like "Download 100 new ranked maps that range from 3.5 to 6 star difficulty, have a minimum of 70% positive Votes and a length between 2:00 and 3:30".
-ARBSMapDo allows exactly that.
+ARBSMapDo allows to do exactly that.

-Currently, there are only a few common filtering options implemented.
-More are planned, but currently I'm focusing on a robust and user-friendly foundation (since not everyone is used to handle command line scripts with a huge number of options)

 ## Features

 * Easy mass downloading of maps crawled from Scoresaber
+* It's fast.
+Both in execution and in handling.
 * Filtering options not relying solely on the (undocumented) Scoresaber API - new options can (and will!) be easily added
+  - Filter by difficulty, community rating, notes per second, length, ...
+* Playlist support - Ever wanted to create a playlist with the best (or worst!) ranked maps?
+You can do that.
+* Give ARBSMapDo a link to BeatSaver, bsaber or Scoresaber and it will download the song.
+It just works, even with bsaber playlists.
+    - You can even download some songs from scoresaber and a playlist from bsaber and automatically add everything to a custom playlist.
+* CL usage - want to automate things?
+Here you go!
 * Presets - if you want to apply the same filters and download new maps again in a few weeks, you can simply save your settings
 * Open Source, of course.